 This gentle guidebook, published by the Pacific Postpartum Support Society, offers encouragement, support and helpful advice to mothers experiencing postpartum mood changes.
 Recommended.

 Three Saskatchewan women tell their personal stories of postpartum depression including postpartum psychosis.
-The authors also have their own website, which includes postpartum resources.

 An early celebrity account of the experience of postpartum depression.
 Marie’s story will especially appeal to those seeking alternative treatments for PPD.

 Updated version published June, 2006.
 Clear, concise information about perinatal mood changes and anxiety.
 Intended for laypeople and professionals.

 Actress Brooke Shield’s intimate recounting of her experience through postpartum depression and back.

 Written by a Toronto psychiatrist, this book provides straightforward information about postpartum depression along with practical suggestions for treatment.